Dsek-LTH/web/docs/guides/getting-started.md

 ::: details Are you using Windows?
 If you're running Windows, it's highly recommended to [first install **WSL**](https://learn.microsoft.com/en-us/windows/wsl/install).
 This sets up a Linux environment on your Windows machine and simplifies development.

-When you have WSL installed, you can open a WSL terminal and follow the instructions below as if you were using a Linux distribution.
+When you have WSL installed, you can open a WSL terminal and follow the instructions below as if you were using Linux normally.
 :::

 1. Install [Node.JS](https://nodejs.org/en/download/).